Six groups available for entry

 Please note: The administrator reserves the right to use submitted images for the Retail Interiors Association website and the Red Awards including the awards presentation events, and other ongoing publicity purposes.

-Important: Entries/projects must be authentic and have been completed between 1st June 2017 – 1st July 2018 and must not have been submitted into previous year’s Red Awards.
+Important: Entries/projects must be authentic and have been completed between 1st July 2020 – 1st September 2021 and must not have been submitted into previous year’s RED Awards.